Automation

 What is Enter-PSSession?

-Enter-PSSession is a cmdlet that initiates a live interactive session with a single remote system.
-It employs the Windows Remote Management (WinRM) service to establish a connection with the targeted remote computer.
+Enter-PSSession is a cmdlet that initiates an interactive session with a remote system.
+It uses the Windows Remote Management (WinRM) service to connect with the target remote computer.

 To run the command at the PS C prompt: